 In simple terms, Marxism saw economics and the running of the economy in a society with two major groups:

-- Capitalist – Capitalist are the business owners who organize the process of production and manufacturing.
-The capitalist owns factories, tools, and raw material.
+- Capitalists – Capitalists are the business owners who organize production and manufacturing.
+The capitalist owns factories, tools, and raw materials.
 They are entitled to any and all profits made by the factory.
-Marxism sees Capitalism as based on commodities or things that are bought and sold.
-In Marx’s view, the employee’s labor is a form of commodity as it is bought and sold.
-He saw the Capitalist as the business owners or the elite.
+Marxism sees Capitalism as based on commodities or things bought and sold.
+In Marx’s view, the employee’s labor is a commodity as it is bought and sold.
+He saw the capitalists as the business owners or the elite.

 - Laborers or Proletariat or Workers – A much larger class or group of people is the laborers Marx calls workers, laborers, or the proletariat.
 The laborers do not own any production, raw materials, or facilities.
 They are not entitled to any of the profits.
 The laborers work in exchange for money or wages.
 The Laborers are, in other words, everyday working men and women.

-Marxism saw the arrangement between the Capitalist and the Laborers as uneven and favoring the Capitalists.
-They felt that the Capitalist or Elite was able to enjoy their lavish lifestyle due to laborers‘ work.
-The relationship between the Capitalist and the Laborers was exploited as the Capitalist received so much more from the relationship than the Laborers.
+Marxism saw the arrangement between the capitalists and the Laborers as uneven and favoring the Capitalists.
+They felt that the capitalists or Elite could enjoy their lavish lifestyle due to laborers’ work.
+The relationship between the capitalists and the Laborers was exploited as the Capitalist received so much more from the relationship than the Laborers.

-In other words, Marx felt the Capitalist or elite exploited the everyday workers or as he called them the proletariat.
-Without the work of the laborers, the Capitalists would not have the means of production – all they would have is a factory, raw materials, and no way to produce or sell the goods if they did not have the workers actually producing them.
+In other words, Marx felt the Capitalist or elite exploited the everyday workers or, as he called them, the proletariat.
+Without the work of the laborers, the Capitalists would not have the means of production – all they would have is a factory, raw materials, and no way to produce or sell the goods if they did not the workers producing them.